Mark Penry, 1965-2025

 Myself, Yarmo, and Mark on the summit of the Bishorn with the Weisshorn looming in the background

 At this point I had nowhere to live, but Mark graciously took me into a spare room in his house in Parker.
-It was then I began to begin work on creating educational programs in Central America for children in need.
-It is no overstatement that without Mark's help, I never would have been able to create the nonprofit which has been my focus for the last 20 years.
+That allowed me to fully dedicate myself to creating educational programs in Central America for children in need.
+It is no overstatement that without Mark's help, I wouldn’t have been able to create the nonprofit which has been my focus for the last 20 years.

 Our third attempt on the Rinderhorn was the charm.